explore-os/eos/README.md

 the actor, so it knows its allowed to read the message.
 After the actor is done, it will delete the file, making space for the next one.

-If the `supervisor` recieves a `KILL` signal, it will look through the `running` directory and send `KILL` signals to every actor.
+If the `supervisor` receives a `KILL` signal, it will look through the `running` directory and send `KILL` signals to every actor.
 Each actor has 30 seconds to cleanly terminate, after that its directory will be removed.

-Most common actions should be available through `act`, but if you want more control, you can also build your own or write some scripts to interact with the system.
+Most common actions should be available through `eos`, but if you want more control, you can also build your own or write some scripts to interact with the system.

 ## Whats next